It’s almost back-to-school time, what better way to fit in a final summer getaway than tackling your shopping list with your friends in Fort Wayne.

 The First Stop: Downtown Boutiques & Shops

 Fort Wayne’s downtown is experiencing a major metamorphosis, and the expansion of boutique shopping has not been left out of the economic chrysalis.
-With 13 boutiques in downtown and 14 boutiques located in the greater Fort Wayne area, the opportunities are endless to shop locally.
+With numerous downtown boutiques and many more located in the greater Fort Wayne area, the opportunities are endless to shop locally.

 My summer boutique shopping list started at the athleisure and Pilates store Idlehour.
 Located on West Jefferson Boulevard past McDonalds and Starbucks.
 Idlehour is tucked into the side of the building so finding the entrance can be tricky if you’ve never been in the store before.
 However, the owner does a great job setting a sign by the parking lot to direct you to the front door.
 Idlehour specializes in an array of women’s fitness clothing, including fabrics that breath and wick sweat during your workouts, but also feel great when lounging on the couch.
 Also, in-stock are candles and homemade jewelry crafted by local Fort Wayne artists.

 My next boutique stop was at Lace & Arrow, located in the Harrison Suites that adjoin Parkview Field.
 Lace & Arrow is a new boutique that stocks its shelves with on-trend women’s clothing.
 Brands vary between high-end designers from New York and LA to new fashion labels.
 The varying of fashion in the store keeps prices competitive and allows everyone to be able to find something they can add to their closet.
 Additionally, Lace & Arrow stocks polarized sunglasses, trendy glassware, and jewelry.